xuri/excelize-doc/en/workbook.md

 func (f *File) Save() error
 ```

-Save provides a function to override the xlsx file with origin path.
+Save provides a function to override the spreadsheet file with the origin path.

 ## Save as {#SaveAs}